zaffl/dsfb-labor_market_analysis/README.md

     conda create labor -n env.yml python >= 3.6

-Then you can run ``jupyter-lab`` that will open the Jupyter Notebook in your browser
+Then you can open the Jupyter Notebook in your browser running in your terminal

+    jupyter-lab